firsara/minionsipsum/README.md

 # Minionsipsum Desktop Client

-connects to http://www.minionsipsum.com/ for fetching data.
+Adds a little Tray Icon to your desktop where you can pull minion ipsum data to your clipboard. connects to http://www.minionsipsum.com/ for fetching data.
 Thanks to Carlos Alberto Hernández for creating that funny service in the first place.

 ## Download

 you can download Minionsipsum Desktop Client at: <a href="http://fabianirsara.com/examples/minionipsum/bin/minionipsum.osx.x64.zip">http://fabianirsara.com/examples/minionipsum/bin/minionipsum.osx.x64.zip</a>

 Currently only exported for OSX.
 Though you can build your own pretty easy by

  * cloning the repository
  * installing npm dependencies